top of page

 nominated: SMS 2024 Best PhD Paper Competition

-Abstract: Technology platforms have made online deliberation and collective problem-solving possible among a diversity of individuals distributed across locations.
-To avoid deadlock and help converge diverse perspectives into a useful solution, it is common to use some form of centralization—such as mediators, community managers, or a panel that selects among proposed solutions or screens participants.
-However, centralization can cause premature convergence to suboptimal solutions and suppress the motivation to participate.
-We develop a minimally invasive intervention that allows participants in online deliberation to converge in a decentralized manner on solutions while improving their impact.
-Specifically, we provide participants with a Shared Attribute Space (SAS)—a set of attribute dimensions along which they can compare solution proposals.
-We do not offer any weights on these attributes, which are extracted from prior deliberations.
-Nonetheless, in two online experiments using a custom-built online decentralized deliberation platform, we find that providing SAS enhances deliberation quality and quality of solutions without materially impeding solution convergence.
-Our study thus provides initial empirical evidence for the possibility of improving quality without losing convergence in collective problem-solving through decentralized online deliberation.
+Abstract: Digital platforms enable online deliberation and collective problem-solving among a diversity of individuals distributed across locations.
+To facilitate the convergence of diverse perspectives into a solution, some form of centralization—such as mediators or a panel that screens participants or selects among proposed solutions—is often used.
+However, centralization can cause premature convergence to sub-optimal solutions and suppress participants’ motivation to engage.
+We develop a minimally invasive intervention that improves deliberation quality and allows participants to converge on solutions.
+Specifically, we introduce a Shared Attribute Space (SAS)—a set of attribute dimensions that allows participants to analyze and compare solution proposals.
+In two experiments using a custom-built online deliberation platform, we find that providing SAS enhances deliberation quality and improves the expected impact of proposals, which cluster within a convergent solution space.
+Our findings provide empirical evidence for improving collective problem-solving in online deliberation without exercising centralized authority.

 [4] “How Experience Moderates the Impact of GenAI Ideas on the Research Process”